ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 The Faerie Queene (1590) this was the name of the title character, a representation of Queen Elizabeth I.

-GORDAN m Serbian, Croatian, MacedonianDerived from South Slavic
+Gordan m Serbian, CroatianDerived from South Slavic

 gord meaning

-"dignified".
+"proud".
 This name and the feminine form Gordana were popularized by the publication of Croatian author Marija Jurić Zagorka's novel

 Gordana (1935).

-"beautiful" in Lithuanian.
+"beautiful".
 This name was created by Polish poet Adam Mickiewicz for his poem

 Grażyna (1823).

-GREGOR m German, Scottish, Slovak, SloveneGerman, Scottish, Slovak and Slovene form of
+Gregor m German, Scottish, Slovak, SloveneGerman, Scottish, Slovak and Slovene form of

 Gregorius (see

-GREGORY).
+Gregory).
 A famous bearer was Gregor Mendel (1822-1884), a Czech monk and scientist who did experiments in genetics.

-GRISELDA f English, Spanish, LiteraturePossibly derived from the Germanic elements
+Griselda f English, Spanish, LiteraturePossibly derived from the Old German elements

 gris "grey" and

-hild "battle".
+hilt "battle".
 It is not attested as a Germanic name.
-This was the name of a patient wife in medieval tales by Boccaccio and Chaucer.
+This was the name of a patient wife in medieval folklore, adapted into tales by Boccaccio (in

 Gwenhwyfar meaning

-"white phantom", ultimately from the Old Celtic roots *
+"white phantom", ultimately from the old Celtic roots *

-windos meaning "fair, white, blessed" (modern Welsh
+windos meaning "white" (modern Welsh

 gwen) and *

-sebros meaning "phantom, magical being".
+sēbros meaning "phantom, magical being".
 In Arthurian legend she was the beautiful wife of King

 Arthur.
 According to the 12th-century chronicler Geoffrey of Monmouth, she was seduced by